awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-dpkg.md

        --document-version version
    ```

 1. Run the list\-document\-versions command to verify that the version of the package was deleted\.
-The package version that you deleted should not be found\.
+The package version that you deleted shouldn't be found\.

    ```
    aws ssm list-document-versions \